cdklabs/cdk-nag/README.md

 The [aws-cdk-lib/pipelines.CodePipeline](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.CodePipeline.html) construct and its child constructs are not guaranteed to be "Visited" by `Aspects`, as they are not added during the "Construction" phase of the [cdk lifecycle](https://docs.aws.amazon.com/cdk/v2/guide/apps.html#lifecycle).
 Because of this behavior, you may experience problems such as rule violations not appearing or the inability to suppress violations on these constructs.

-In order to suppress constructs in this tree, be sure to call `.buildPipeline()` on your `CodePipeline` object prior to applying suppressions, otherwise you will see an error such as:
+You can remediate these rule violation and suppression problems by forcing the pipeline construct creation forward by calling `.buildPipeline()` on your `CodePipeline` object.
+Otherwise you may see errors such as:

 ```
 Error: Suppression path "/this/construct/path" did not match any resource.
 This can occur when a resource does not exist or if a suppression is applied before a resource is created.